AmonBune/RetoCodec/README.md

 # Reto Codec

-Translate a text from and to "Reto"
+Translate a text from and to "Reto", an artificial language: https://amonbune.github.io/RetoCodec/